Which Is True About a Spouse Term Rider?

 When should I consider adding a spouse term rider to my life insurance policy?

-You should consider adding a spouse term rider to your life insurance policy when you experience major life events like getting married, having children, buying a home, or taking on significant financial responsibilities.
+You should consider adding this rider to your life insurance policy when you experience major life events like getting married, having children, buying a home, or taking on significant financial responsibilities.
 Adding this rider can provide additional financial protection for your spouse in case of an unexpected event.

 Table of Contents